mobilecoinfoundation/mobilecoin/crypto/box/README.md

 chance of collision, but that counter-based nonces work also in their design and can moreover prevent replay attacks.

-It is explained in "The security impact of a new cryptographic library" that part of the idea with the nonces is that if Alice wants to send a massive payload to Bob using NaCl cryptobox, she would do key exchange once (using the two-step cryptobox API), then break her payload into 4k-sized chunks (depending on transport layer),
+It is explained in "The security impact of a new cryptographic library"[5] that part of the idea with the nonces is that if Alice wants to send a massive payload to Bob using NaCl cryptobox, she would do key exchange once (using the two-step cryptobox API), then break her payload into 4k-sized chunks (depending on transport layer),